Last updated on June 28th, 2023

-The animated “Ace Ventura” series takes place in Florida.
+The animated “Ace Ventura” spin-off series takes place in Florida.

-The Wright brothers’ first airplane flight at Kitty Hawk, North Carolina, has been featured in various cartoons, including an episode of “Mr. Peabody and Sherman.”
-That show oddly depicted the bicycle shop owners from Ohio as stereotypical southern hillbillies.
+The Wright brothers’ first airplane flight at Kitty Hawk, North Carolina, has been featured in various cartoons, including an episode of “Rocky and Bullwinkle” segment “Peabody’s Improbable History.”
+There, the bicycle shop owners from Ohio are shown as stereotypical hillbillies.

 “Histeria!” covered the start of the Civil War in Fort Sumter, near Charleston.

 Supposedly the 1960s Terrytoons series “Deputy Dawg” is set in Tennessee, at least in some later episodes.